CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ### Create Projects

-As already mentioned, to build a new workflow users can either start from the Create Projects or Select Projects tasks.
+As already mentioned, to build a new workflow you can either start from the Create Projects or Select Projects tasks.
 If you have a custom importation process built by CACI then you have to start from the Create Projects task.
 The Projects will be created based on the defined categories in the custom importation process.